smathot/pythontutorials/content/pages/basic/syntax.md

 <div class="learning-goals" markdown="1">
-The syntax of a programming language such as a Python is like the grammar of a regular language.
+The syntax of a programming language such as Python is like the grammar of a regular language.
 Let's start by learning the most important rules of the language!
 {.summary}

 In this chapter, you will learn